FemiOluwadamilola/webbot/README.md

 #WWEBBOT
-webbot is an interative web app basically build with just using javascript
+webbot is an web based game application where the user get the chance to gist(chat) with the bot before playing the game.